 });

-Loading Remote Content with Custom Loaders
+Loading Remote Content at Build Time with Custom Loaders

 Basic Inline Loader